Certification for agent-built software

 $25

-One test, one attempt, twenty-five dollars.
-Pass and you keep the credential.
-No seats.
-No annual contract.
-No demo gate.
+One exam, one attempt, twenty-five dollars.
+50 questions, 90 minutes, pass at 40.
+Keep the credential.
+No seats, no annual contract, no demo gate.
 Buy one.
 Take it.
 See if it is any good.

 07